unahouExosite/docs/portals/README.md

 `GET /api/portals/v1/data-sources/{data-source-id}/data`

-This api can retrieve multiple data points.
-The options below can be included to modify the results of an api call:
+This API can retrieve multiple data points.
+The options below can be included to modify the results of an API call:

 * `"starttime"` and `"endtime"` are Unix timestamps that specify the window of time to read.